 Stainless steel is often chosen for its aesthetic appearance, so make sure to specify the surface finish you need.
+Finishes can be applied to improve functionality and for aesthetic appearance.
 The most common is the shiny, silvery finish manufacturers refer to as “bright”; alternatively, you can request a “pickled” or dull finish.
-Polishing and centerless grinding operations can be performed as secondary processes to produce desired RMS finishes as needed.
+Polishing and centerless grinding operations can be performed as secondary processes to produce desired RMS (root mean square) finishes as needed.

 Commercially Clean & Capped